-In this section, we investigate the winter (DJF mean) North Atlantic circulation response for the idealized ENSO SST forcings by relaxing the stratospheric zonal mean winds towards climatology.
+In this section, we investigate the North Atlantic circulation response for the idealized ENSO SST forcings, while relaxing the stratospheric zonal mean winds towards climatology.
 These experiments allow us to remove the ENSO remote influence through the winter polar stratosphere, i.e. the stratospheric pathway.
-In the model, the North Atlantic response peaks in mid-winter (December to January) and does not exhibit significant changes in pattern, therefore the intra-seasonal variability of the response is not further investigated.

 Figure 2 shows the DJF mean sea level pressure (SLP) and the 250 hPa geopotential height (Z250) model response for the 4 different ENSO-like SST forcing simulations.
 The strongest ENSO response is observed in the North Pacific, where during EN conditions the AL intensifies (negative SLP anomalies) and extends eastwards (Fig2a,b).
 At upper levels (250hPa) the EN response projects onto the positive PNA phase (Fig2e,f), i.e. the first mode of interannual variability in the North Pacific (Wallace and Gutzler, 1981).
-Qualitatively the opposite-signed pattern occurs for LN forcing, anomalies project onto the negative PNA phase, however significant asymmetry in terms of the strength and position of the North Pacific and North American anomalies can be identified.
-For example, the response for strong EN (Figure 2a) is stronger and covers a larger area than the opposite signed response for strong LN (Figure 2d and 5b).
+Qualitatively the opposite-signed pattern occurs for LN forcing, anomalies project onto the negative PNA phase, however significant nonlinearities in terms of the strength and position of the North Pacific and North American anomalies can be identified.
+For example, the response for strong EN (Figure 2a) is more than just the opposite of the response for strong LN (Figure 2d).
 In this study, we focus on analyzing the response over the North Atlantic sector.
 The reader is referred to Jiménez-Esteve and Domeisen (2019) for a study of the nonlinearity in the North Pacific region using the same model setup.

-In the North Atlantic, the model generally reproduces the observed ENSO-North Atlantic teleconnection (e.g., Jiménez-Esteve and Domeisen, 2018) and projects onto a negative NAO pattern (a decrease in the north-south SLP gradient) for the strong EN forcing (Figure 2a), whereas the moderate EN forcing only leads to a significant response in the Northern lobe of the NAO, i.e. the Icelandic low, while having an insignificant impact on the Azores high (Figure 2b).
-However, note that the negative NAO dipole for strong EN does not extend into Europe, which is dominated by a positive SLP anomaly, which matches the observed response for the strongest EN event in 1998, which was characterized by the absence a SSW (see Figure 2 in Toniazzo and Scaife (2006)).
-The same SLP anomaly is obtained by Bell et al. (2009) using model experiments with a degraded stratosphere to remove the stratospheric pathway (see their Figure 11).
-Thus, although the strong EN forcing projects onto a negative NAO in the Atlantic, the impacts over Europe seem to be distinct.
-In contrast, the obtained SLP response for moderate EN differs from the study of Bell et al. (2009), which strongly resembles the SLP pattern obtained with the strong EN forcing.
-A likely explanation for this disagreement is the stronger SST forcing used in their study (Nino3.4>2K as compared to Nino3.4~1.5 K in this study).
-The LN response generally exhibits the opposite-signed circulation anomalies, i.e. a deeper Icelandic low (IL), thus projecting onto the positive NAO phase (Figure 2c,d).
+In the North Atlantic, the model reproduces the observed ENSO-North Atlantic teleconnection (e.g., Jiménez-Esteve and Domeisen, 2018) and projects onto a negative NAO pattern (a decrease in the north-south SLP gradient) for the strong EN forcing (Figure 2a), whereas for a moderate EN forcing the southern negative SLP anomalies are much weaker and do not extend to the Azores high (Figure 2b).
+However, note that the negative NAO dipole for strong EN does not extend into Europe, which is dominated by a positive SLP anomaly.
+This response agrees with results obtained by Bell et al. (2009) using model experiments with a degraded stratosphere to remove the stratospheric pathway.
+Thus, although the strong EN forcing projects onto a negative NAO in the Atlantic, the impacts over Europe are distinct.
+The LN response exhibits the opposite-signed circulation anomalies, i.e. a deeper Icelandic low (IL), thus projecting onto the positive NAO phase (Figure 2c,d).
 For all forcings except for the strong EN, the impact over Europe is weak and insignificant, suggesting that the stratospheric pathway is an essential ingredient to fully describe the ENSO impact over Europe (e.g., Domeisen et al., 2015; Bell et al., 2009; Butler et al., 2014; Polvani et al., 2017; Trascasa-Castro et al., 2019; Cagnazzo and Manzini, 2009; Ineson and Scaife, 2009).
-The extratropical ENSO response exhibits a strong barotropic structure, i.e. Z250 and SLP anomalies exhibit a very weak westward tilt with height.
+The extratropical ENSO response exhibits a strong barotropic structure, i.e. Z250 and SLP anomalies do exhibit a very weak westward tilt with height.

 Thanks to the linearly varying strength of the ENSO SST forcing we can identify nonlinearities in the response.
 For example, in the model experiments we observe a saturation of the NAO response for LN: The Icelandic low SLP anomalies for moderate and strong LN are similar in strength, even though the forcing in the tropical Pacific SST is doubled in the latter case (Figure 2c-d).
-Another interesting result is that, except for the strong EN forcing, the surface response of the southern lobe of the NAO, i.e. the Azores high, is much weaker than the response of the Icelandic low.
+Another interesting results is that, except for the strong EN forcing, the surface response of the southern lobe of the NAO, i.e. the Azores high, is much weaker than the response of the Icelandic low.